tandao0909/hands-on-with-DS/Chapter 10/note.md

         1 \text{ if } z > 0 \\
         \end{cases}$$
 - A single TLU can be used to train simple linear binary classification.
 It computes a linear function of its inputs.
 Then if the result exceeds a certain threshold, it predicts the positive class; otherwise it predicts the negative class.
-- This is ver similar to logistic regression (Chapter 4) and linear support vector machine classification (Chapter 5).
+- This is very similar to logistic regression (Chapter 4) and linear support vector machine classification (Chapter 5).
 - A perceptron is a layer of one or more TLU composed together, where every TLU is connected to every input.
 - Such layer is called a fully connected layer, or a dense layer.
 - This layer of TLUs produces the final outputs, which is called the output layer.